IshanJandaur/ishanjandaur.github.io/_tabs/projects.md

 January 2023 - June 2023

 **Task/Problem:**
-Ensure reliable anode tab welds on the pilot line by validating process parameters and specifications to achieve proper electrical performance and mechanical integrity.
+Ensure reliable anode tab welds on the pilot line by validating process parameters and specifications to achieve proper electrochemical performance and mechanical integrity.

 **Actions:**
 - Created and optimized process/machine parameters by conducting extensive DOEs
 - Designed and installed equpiment upgrades and material changes
-- Developed maintenance schedulee
+- Developed maintenance schedule
 - Developed QC tests and inspection frequencies

 **Results:**